-Rare Vegetation Community CANDIDATE S CONFIRMED SWH Lower Don Bridg - Don Yard Stud Area ELC Ecosite Code Habitat Description Detailed Information and Sources Defining Criteria Cliffs and Talus Slopes Rationale; Cliffs and Talus Slopes are extremely rare habitats in Ontario.
+Rare Vegetation CANDIDATE SWH CONFIRMED SWH Lakeshore East Joint Community ELC Ecosite Code Habitat Description Detailed Information and Sources Defining Criteria Corridor Study Area Cliffs and Talus Slopes Rationale; Cliffs and Talus Slopes are extremely rare habitats in Ontario.
 Any ELC Ecosite within Community Series: TAO CLO TAS CLS TAT CLT A Cliff is vertical to near vertical bedrock >3m in height.
 A Talus Slope is rock rubble at the base of a cliff made up of coarse rocky debris Most cliff and talus slopes occur along the Niagara Escarpment.
 Information Sources The Niagara Escarpment Commission has detailed information on location of these habitats.
-OMNRF Districts Natural Heritage Information Center (NHIC) has location information available their website Field Naturalist Clubs Conservation Authorities Confirm any ELC Vegetation Type for Cliffs or Talus Slopes None Present Sand Barren Rationale; Sand barrens are rare in Ontario and support rare species.
+OMNRF Districts Natural Heritage Information Center (NHIC) has location information available their website Field Naturalist Clubs Conservation Authorities Confirm any ELC Vegetation Type for Cliffs or Talus Slopes None Present Rationale; Sand barrens are rare in Ontario and support rare species.
 Most Sand Barrens have been lost due to cottage development and forestry ELC Ecosites: SBO1 SBS1 SBT1 Vegetation cover varies from patchy and barren to continuous meadow (SBO1), thicket-like (SBS1), or more closed and treed (SBT1).
 Tree cover always ≤ 60%.
 Sand Barrens typically are exposed sand, generally sparsely vegetated and caused by lack of moisture, periodic fires and erosion.
 Usually located within other types of natural habitat such as forest or savannah.
 Vegetation can vary from patchy and barren to tree covered but less than 60%.
 A sand barren area >0.5ha in size.
 Information Sources OMNRF Districts.
 Natural Heritage Information Center (NHIC) has location information available on their website Field Naturalist Clubs Conservation Authorities Confirm any ELC Vegetation Type for Sand Barrens iii Site must not be dominated by exotic or introduced species (<50% vegetative cover exotics).
-None Present Alvar Rationale: Alvars are extremely rare habitats in Ecoregion 7E.
+None Present Alvar Rationale; Alvars are extremely rare habitats in Ecoregion 7E.
 ALO1 ALS1 ALT1 FOC1 FOC2 CUM2 CUS2 CUT2-1 CUW2 Five Alvar Indicator Species: 1) Carex crawei 2) Panicum philadelphicum An alvar is typically a level, mostly unfractured calcareous bedrock feature with a mosaic of rock pavements and bedrock overlain by a thin veneer of soil.
 The hydrology of alvars is complex, with alternating periods of inundation and drought.
-Vegetation cover varies from sparse lichen-moss associations to grasslands and shrublands and comprising a number of characteristic or indicator plant.
-Undisturbed alvars can be phyto- and zoogeographically diverse, supporting many uncommon or are relict plant and animals An Alvar site > 0.5 ha in size.
-Alvar is particularly rare in Ecoregion 7E where the only known sites are found in the western islands of Lake Erie.
-Cxcix Information Sources Alvars of Ontario (2000), Federation of Ontario Naturalists.
-Ontario Nature - Conserving Great Lakes Alvars.
-Natural Heritage Information Center (NHIC) has location information available on their website OMNRF Staff.
-Field Naturalist Clubs.
-Conservation Authorities.
+Vegetation cover varies from sparse lichen-moss associations to Ontario Nature - Conserving Great Lakes Alvars.
+Natural Heritage Information Center (NHIC) has location information available on their website.
 Field studies identify four of the five Alvar Indicator Species at a Candidate Alvar site is Significant.
-Site must not be dominated by exotic or introduced species (<50% vegetative cover exotics).
+Site must not be dominated by exotic or introduced species (&lt;50% vegetative cover exotics).
 The alvar must be in excellent condition and fit in with surrounding landscape with few conflicting land uses.
 None Present